Last Updated on March 19, 2021 by Julia Wilson

 - Spinal fluid

-The sample is sent to a laboratory where it is smeared over petri dish on a medium (agar).
+The sample is sent to a laboratory where it is smeared over a petri dish on a medium (agar).
 Agar promotes the growth of bacteria or fungi.
 The petri dish is incubated to allow the microbes to grow and form a lawn.

-Choosing the most effective antimicrobial drugs against a bacteria or fungi is important to ensure the pathogens can be quickly killed on or in the host.
+Choosing the most effective antimicrobial drugs against bacteria or fungi is important to ensure the pathogens can be quickly killed on or in the host.

 Once the bacteria or fungi have been cultured, discs made from filter paper that have been impregnated with antimicrobial drugs are placed on the bacterial or fungal lawn.

-When a bacteria or fungi are sensitive to a particular antimicrobial, a plaque or zone of inhibition will form around the disc, where the bacteria or fungus have been killed.
+When bacteria or fungi are sensitive to a particular antimicrobial, a plaque or zone of inhibition will form around the disc, where the bacteria or fungus have been killed.
 This helps to determine which antimicrobials are most effective.

 The laboratory will issue a report to the veterinarian with a list of antibiotics and one of the following next to each drug: